Pointing Out Way Level 1 Retreat

 Closed water bottle/thermos for water, or tea/coffee in the room.

-We will have chairs, back jacks, zabutons (floor mats), some zafus,(meditation cushions), and support cushions for those who request them.
+We will have chairs, back jacks, zabutons (floor mats), some zafus,(meditation cushions), and support cushions for those who request them on the Retreat Participant Form.
 If you are local, please supply your own cushions or bench, and bring any additional blankets or cushions for under your feet.

 General Information & The Meditation Hall